-- Provide competent dental hygiene providers of care for the child, adolescent, adult, geriatric and medically compromised patients using the dental hygiene process of care which includes:
+- Provide competent dental hygiene care and education for the child, adolescent, adult, geriatric and medically compromised patients using the dental hygiene process of care which includes:

-- The systematic collection and analysis of the data to identify patient needs and oral health problems;
+- Collection and analysis of data to identify patient needs and oral health problems;

-- The establishment of realistic goals and treatment strategies to facilitate optimal oral health;
+- Establish realistic goals and treatment strategies to facilitate optimal oral health;

-- Provision of treatment as identified in the assessment and planning phase;
+- Provide treatment as identified in the assessment and planning phase;

-- Measurement of the extent to which goals identified in the treatment plan were achieved.
+- Measure the extent goals identified in the treatment plan were achieved.

-- Use evidenced–based practice and a patient–centered care philosophy in all aspects of dental hygiene practice.
+- Use evidence–based practice and a patient–centered care philosophy in all aspects of dental hygiene practice.

 - Demonstrate appropriate life support measures for medical emergencies that may be encountered in dental hygiene practice.

-- Evaluate current scientific literature for evidenced–based clinical applications.
+- Evaluate current scientific literature for evidence–based clinical applications.